agentmorris/MegaDetector/README.md

 ## What's MegaDetector all about?

 [MegaDetector](megadetector.md) is an object detection model that identifies animals, people, and vehicles in camera trap images (which also makes it useful for eliminating blank images).
 This model is trained on several hundred thousand bounding boxes from a variety of ecosystems.
-Lots more information &ndash; including download links and instructions for running the model &ndash; is available on the [MegaDetector User Guide](megadetector.md).
+Lots more information &ndash; including download links and instructions for running the model &ndash; is available in the [MegaDetector User Guide](megadetector.md).

 This repo does not host the data used to train MegaDetector, but we work with our collaborators to make data and annotations available whenever possible on [lila.science](http://lila.science).
 See the [MegaDetector training data](megadetector.md#can-you-share-the-training-data) section to learn more about the data used to train MegaDetector.